skgag1216/Project-2/README.md

 - Address column was split by street, city, state and zip code.

 ### Data Load
-- Finally, we used a relational database called Postgresql.
+- We used Postgresql, a relational database.
 In a total of three tables the data loaded successfully.
 - Final tables/collections are stored in the database.